What is Depression?

 Depression can occur as a reaction to life events, such as abuse, bullying or family breakdown, but it can also run in families as a hereditary trait.

-How Do I Know If I Have Depression?
+Do I Have Depression?

-Your therapist will be looking out for symptoms like those listed below.
-But, please remember that trying to diagnose yourself by reading the symptoms can be inaccurate.
-The symptoms below are offered here as for information.
 If you are concerned you may suffer from depression, take our free online Depression test or book an assessment with a Clinical Psychologist.
 Find out what a diagnostic assessment involves here.

 Symptoms of depression include:

-• A depressed mood most days
+- A depressed or low mood most days

-• Poor motivation and tiredness
+- Lack of motivation and tiredness

-• Feelings of guilt and worthlessness
+- Feelings of guilt and worthlessness

-• Difficulties concentrating and keeping a focus
+- Difficulties concentrating and keeping a focus

-• You often think about death or suicide
+- Often think about death or suicide

-• You feel restless or slowed down
+- Feeling restless or slowed down

-What is the Best Help for Depression?
+What Help is Best for Depression?

 There are many psychological treatments for depression.
 Cognitive Behavioural Therapy (CBT) and Interpersonal Therapy (IT) are both recommended by NICE.

 As a rule of thumb, the more severe the depression, the longer the treatment required.
-Also, when the low mood has remained untreated for a long time, progress can be slower.

 It’s worth remembering that even when you feel that you’ve tried everything without success, there are still psychological treatment options available for you.